apache/camel-website/content/blog/2023/07/camel-k-2-0/index.md

 ## Quarkus Native build as a Pod

-A Quarkus native build is an important feature that helps you save resources and give your Java application all the charateristics of a **first class Cloud Native** citizen.
+A Quarkus native build is an important feature that helps you save resources and give your Java application all the characteristics of a **first class Cloud Native** citizen.
 However, AOT compilation is something that requires resources and time.
 For this reason, from now on, when you run a Quarkus Native build, this will be performed with the `Pod` build strategy, which will basically spin off an external `Pod` to take care of such an heavy operation.

 This is a good news, because it will free the operator from the burden of such an heavy operation.
-Moreover we introduced some sensible resource configuration which should be enough for the builder Pod to complete its work withouth affecting the stability of the operator.
+Moreover we introduced some sensible resource configuration which should be enough for the builder Pod to complete its work without affecting the stability of the operator.

 However, if those are not enough or you still want to customize the builder Pod resources, we have made available a set of [builder parameters](/camel-k/next/traits/builder.html) (mainly cpu and memory resources).